oarabiledev/roseview/README.md

 htmlPage.Build(main);
 ```

-You have a simple qwikView app now, to add elements like buttons and Images, they are all methods in the html Object.
+You have a simple roseview app now, to add elements like buttons and Images, they are all methods in the html Object.

 > Refer To The Elements.md Page For more Info